William Bowers

 William Bowers (January 17, 1916 – March 27, 1987) was an American reporter, playwright, and screenwriter.
 He worked as a reporter in Long Beach, California and for Life magazine, and specialized in writing comedy-westerns.
 He also turned out several thrillers.

 Biography

 Bowers was born in Las Cruces, New Mexico, the son of a local doctor.
 His family moved to Dallas, Texas when Bowers was five and then to Long Beach, California, where he attended Long Beach Poly High School in 1933.
-Froug attended the University of Missouri from 1933 to 1937.
+He attended the University of Missouri from 1933 to 1937.

 He worked on newspapers for United Press.
 Bowers's first play was Where Do We Go From Here?, which was produced by Oscar Hammerstein and was based on his fraternity house at the University of Missouri.
 The play ran for 15 performances in 1938.
-This led to Bowers being offered a seven year contract with Columbia Pictures to write movies starting at $100 a week.
+This led to Bowers being offered a seven-year contract with Columbia Pictures to write movies starting at $100 a week.
 According to William Froug, "During the following twenty years he turned out scores of features ranging from wild comedies to melodramas to Westerns.
 His best work often combines elements of all three."